rybakit/msgpack.php/README.md

 ### Packing

-To pack values you can either use an instance of a `Packer`:
+To pack values, you can either use an instance of a `Packer`:

 ```php
 $packer = new Packer();